 If you think you have really good content - for example, an article with unique content in your industry, or an infographic - you can contact other webmasters and suggest that they link to you.

-Again, the conversion rate is usually not very high.
-In most cases, you will get a refusal or not at all.
 But occasionally there will be webmasters who can see the relevance of linking to you.
 And the times when it happens are simply worth it.
-Therefore, it is quite a fine SEO technique when it comes to link building.
+Therefore, it is quite a good SEO technique when it comes to link building.

 Link purchases have become more popular over the past few years as many websites are willing to sell article releases with link.
 And this is actually all types of websites: Both small blogs, which like to sell links in order to earn some, but also large established news media that receives the so-called advertorials.